Prose, Poetry, and Drama - Punting on the Cherwell Oxford.

 During the Renaissance, we have the playwrights Ben Jonson, Christopher Marlowe, and William Shakespeare, the authors Francis Bacon and Thomas More, and the poets John Donne, George Herbert, John Milton, Edmund Spencer, and Philip Sydney, to name a few.

-The seventeenth century Enlightenment was a prolific period that gave us William Congreve, David Hume, Samuel Johnson, John Locke, Isaac Newton, Thomas Paine, Alexander Pope, Jonathan Swift, and Mary Wollstonecraft.
+The seventeenth century Enlightenment was a prolific period that gave us William Congreve, David Hume, Samuel Johnson, John Locke, Isaac Newton, Thomas Paine, Alexander Pope, and Jonathan Swift.

 The Victorian Era was a rich literary period during which many writers flourished among whom were Matthew Arnold, Elizabeth Barrett, Charlotte and Emily Brontë, Robert Browning, Thomas Carlyle, Lewis Carroll, Charles Dickens, Arthur Conan Doyle, George Eliot, Thomas Hardy, Gerard Manley Hopkins, Rudyard Kipling, Alfred Tennyson, William Makepeace Thackeray, Anthony Trollope, H. G. Wells, and Oscar Wilde.